 they feel different from other people or like they don’t belong.

-People can still feel lonely even if they are surrounded by others, including supportive family and friends.
+Parents can still feel lonely even if they are with their baby and surrounded by others, including supportive family and friends.

 There are lots of reasons parents may feel lonely including: